-Bearings at the bottom of the screen and shade stiles and at the bottom of each jamb.
+4. Bearings at the bottom of the screen and shade stiles and at the bottom of each jamb.
 Spray sparingly using an extension nozzle to avoid getting the liquid onto screen or shade fabrics.

-AutolatchTM bolts at the top and bottom of locking locations.
+Centor AutolatchTM bolts at the top and bottom of locking locations.
 These are located at the top and bottom of the panels which house the hidden handle.

-6. Door handles and key cylinders.
+6. Door handles.

+7. Key cylinders.
 Use a PTFE based dry lubricant spray.
 Teflon by DuPont® is one well-known trademark for PTFE.
-For key cylinders, use an extension nozzle, spray lightly into the keyway, then insert and remove the key 10 times to disperse the lubricant inside the cylinder before it dries.
+Using an extension nozzle, spray lightly into the keyway, then insert and remove the key 10 times to disperse the lubricant inside the cylinder before it dries.